Doritos

-Doritos (/dəˈriːtoʊz/) is an American brand of flavored tortilla chips produced since 1964 by Frito-Lay, a wholly owned subsidiary of PepsiCo.
-The original Doritos were not flavored.
-The first flavor was Toasted Corn, released in 1966, followed by Taco in 1967 and Nacho Cheese in 1972.
-Other specialty flavors began to make their debut during the late 1980s.
-The concept for Doritos originated in a restaurant at Disneyland.
+Doritos (/dəˈriːtoʊz/) is an American brand of flavored tortilla chips produced by Frito-Lay, a wholly owned subsidiary of PepsiCo.
+The concept for Doritos originated at Disneyland at a restaurant managed by Frito-Lay.

+In 1966, Doritos became the first tortilla chip available nationally in the United States.
+The initial flavor was simply toasted corn, followed by taco in 1967, and the now-ubiquitous nacho cheese in 1972.
+Now, the chips are available worldwide in a wide variety of flavors, differing regionally.

-Doritos has also gained notability for its marketing campaigns, including many ads aired during the Super Bowl.
+Doritos has also gained notability for its marketing campaigns, including ads aired during Super Bowls.
+The Doritos brand is also used for similarly seasoned products, like Doritos 3D and taco shells at Taco Bell.

 History

 The term dorito is a contraction of Spanish doradito (little fried and golden thing), which is a diminutive of dorado (fried and golden thing).